-BRAND NEW STUDY SHOWS DIFFERENCES IN MRI IMAGES OF FASCIA IN AUTOIMMUNITY
+BRAND NEW STUDY SHOWS DIFFERENCES IN MRI IMAGING OF FASCIA IN AUTOIMMUNITY

 “Autoimmune disorders of the musculoskeletal fascial system include numerous diseases such as systemic sclerosis, lupus, eosinophilic fasciitis, dermatomyositis, polymyalgia rheumatica and some other mixed connective tissue diseases along with seronegative and seropositive arthritides.
 Each disease tends to target specific components of the fascial system with inconstant involvement of the adjacent structures.